Black family vacations are integral to the wellbeing of the Black family.

 We had a ball and I started to get a sense that this needed to happen more often.

 Terrence believes in taking a break.
+He believes that Black family vacations are necessary.

 Every August, when his job slows down, our family gets out of town.